MaryMonari/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1- This program will assign a random number to the variable n each time it is executed.
 2- This is a program that prints the alphabet in lowercase, followed by a new line.
 3- This is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+4- This is a program program that prints the alphabet in lowercase, except q and e, followed by a new line.
+5-